commaai/flash/README.md

 ► [flash.comma.ai](https://flash.comma.ai)

 This tool allows you to flash AGNOS onto your comma device.
-Uses a fork of [fastboot.js](https://github.com/kdrag0n/fastboot.js).

 ## Development